 \section{Abstract}

-Many trajectory forecasting methods, implementing deterministic and stochastic models, have been presented in the last decade for automotive applications.
-In this work, a deep-learning framework is proposed to model and predict the evolution of the coupled driver-vehicle system dynamics.
-Particularly, we aim to describe how the road geometry affects the actions performed by the driver.
-Differently from other works, the problem is formulated in such a way that the user may specify the features of interest.
-Nonetheless, we propose a set of features that is commonly used for automotive control applications to practically show the functioning of the algorithm.
-To solve the prediction problem, a deep recurrent neural network based on Long Short-Term Memory autoencoders is designed.
-It fuses the information on the road geometry and the past driver-vehicle system dynamics to produce context-aware predictions.
-Also, the complexity of the neural network is constrained to favour its use in online control tasks.
-The efficacy of the proposed approach was verified in a case study centered on motion cueing algorithms, using a dataset collected during test sessions of a \mbox{non-professional} driver on a dynamic driving simulator.
-A 3D track with complex geometry was employed as driving environment to render the prediction task challenging.
+Most state-of-the-art works in trajectory forecasting for automotive target predicting the pose and orientation of the agents in the scene.
+This represents a particularly useful problem, for instance in autonomous driving, but it does not cover a spectrum of applications in control and simulation that require information on vehicle dynamics features other than pose and orientation.
+Also, multi-step dynamic simulation of complex multibody models does not seem to be a viable solution for real-time long-term prediction, due to the high computational time required.
+To bridge this gap, we present a deep-learning framework to model and predict the evolution of the coupled driver-vehicle system dynamics jointly on a complex road geometry.
+It consists of two components.
+The first, a neural network predictor, is based on Long Short-Term Memory autoencoders and fuses the information on the road geometry and the past driver-vehicle system dynamics to produce context-aware predictions.
+The second, a Bayesian optimiser, is proposed to tune some significant hyperparameters of the network.
+These govern the network complexity, as well as the features importance.
+The result is a self-tunable framework with real-time applicability, which allows the user to specify the features of interest.
+The approach has been validated with a case study centered on motion cueing algorithms, using a dataset collected during test sessions of a \mbox{non-professional} driver on a dynamic driving simulator.
+A 3D track with complex geometry has been employed as driving environment to render the prediction task challenging.
 Finally, the robustness of the neural network to changes in the driver and track was investigated to set guidelines for future works.